Friends and family (and cakes and booze)

 What’s coming up in December?

 Well the answer to this one is probably obvious: an awful lot of Christmas festivities.
 I’ve got my Advent wreath awaiting its candles, and some Plätzchen-baking on the cards this weekend.
-And having been totally bah, humbug about Christmas markets for the last seven years, I’ve decided to try and embrace them.
+And having been totally bah, humbug about Christmas markets for the last seven years, I’ve decided to finally try and embrace them.
 So there’s lots of hot alcohol in my future, and so far, thanks to the success of my inaugural hot chocolate with rum, things are looking pretty good.
-I’ll check back with you at the end of December…
+I’ll hopefully manage to check back in with you at the end of December…